Hiking Pikes Peak Hike: All You Need to Know

 You can hike to the summit of Pikes Peak from the east or the west of the mountain.

-Coming from the east, you’ll start at the Barr Trail Trailhead.
-This way is 25 miles to the summit.
+Coming from the east, you’ll start at the Barr Trail trailhead in Manitou Springs.
+This way is a 25 miles round trip to the summit.
 This route has a lot more accommodation options at the start.
 Manitou Springs is a full-service town with restaurants, hotels, breweries, coffee shops, and more.

 View of pikes peak